Dear readers of ADxS.org, please forgive the disruption.

 • DHEA increases testosterone levels (especially in women)

-• DHEA may therefore may enhance the effect of testosterone
+• DHEA can therefore enhance the effect of testosterone

 • Low sperm count (oligospermia)